will-lamerton/FormJS/readme.md

 - `onsubmit` can be a method with completely optional code and this function is called if so.
 - Add headers to `onsubmit` object.
-- Add option `includeFormData` defaulting to `true` to `onsubmit` option so it's optional to send form data.
 - Front-end website if enough interest.
 - More validations: This might be a good reference: https://laravel.com/docs/8.x/validation#available-validation-rules
 - More testing coverage.